smurphos/cinnamox-gtk-theme/cinnamox_specific/README.md

 ### Cinnamon Theme Font-Size

+For Cinnamon version 4.6.x and later the Cinnamon theme's font characteristics van be set via the Font Selection settings module available from the menu.

-The theme includes an interactive bash script that allows end users to adjust the base font-size of the Cinnamon Theme.
-This can be useful for users running Cinnamon on realtively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.
+For users of older Cinnamon versions the theme includes an interactive bash script that allows end users to adjust the base font-size in the Cinnamon theme.
+This can be useful for users running Cinnamon on relatively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.

 To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.